Agnes-N/Bank_Papel/README.md

 - Open the cloned folder and open index.html file with a web browser

 ## Technology used
- UI
-  - HTML, CSS, and JavaScript
+ UI: HTML, CSS, and JavaScript

- Backend
+ Backend:
   - NodeJS/Express
   - PostgreSQL
   - Mocha chai